Ukraine digital: Ensuring academic success in times of crisis

 Module 1: Theoretical part (18 units)

-Participants will deal with central questions of teaching and learning.
+Participants will deal with central issues of teaching and learning.
 The certificate programme includes the development of trauma-sensitive skills in the classroom.
 This aspect aims to equip educators with the necessary skills to implement trauma-sensitive approaches in their classrooms and promote a learning environment that prioritises safety and support.

 In addition, the programme promotes the integration of AI tools and digital resources into the classroom to improve the quality of education.
 The aim is to enable educators to use innovative technologies for more effective and efficient knowledge transfer.
 The focus will continue to be on the development of writing skills in teaching, as writing is a fundamental cultural competence for academic teaching.